3 company policies you should have in writing

 It compels you to think about how you want your workplace to run and the things you want to emphasise, and it makes these rules and guidelines official so you can show your employees what you expect from them and what they can expect from you.

-Some businesses – especially small ones – can get by on verbal instructions and tacit understanding, but in the long run, not having important company policies written down can lead to misunderstandings, disagreements, and mishaps.
+Some businesses – especially small ones – can get by on verbal instructions and mutual understanding, but in the long-run, not having important company policies written down can lead to misunderstandings, disagreements, and mishaps.

 Keep the policies simple.
 The aim is for everyone to understand and adopt them.
 They should provide useful information on responsibilities and rights in crucial areas, supporting but not duplicating or contradicting individual employment agreements.

-Here are the 3 most important policies that we recommend you have written down and stored somewhere they can be easily shared.
+So rather than creating a burden of unnecessary paperwork and risky bureaucracy, here are 3 policies we recommend you have written down and stored somewhere they can be easily shared.

-New Zealand has a pretty shoddy workplace health and safety record.
-In the past few years, changes to health and safety (H&S) regulations have sought to address this by shifting the focus from monitoring and recording incidents to proactively identifying and managing risks.
+New Zealand has a pretty poor workplace health and safety record.
+In the past few years, changes to health and safety (H&S) regulations have sought to address this by shifting the focus from monitoring and recording incidents to proactively identifying and managing risks in the workplace.

-By law, your business needs ensure workers' health and safety and manage work risks ‘so far as is reasonably practicable’.
-You also need to make sure information about H&S is shared with workers, and workers are engaged in H&S matters.
+By law, your business needs to ensure workers' health and safety and manage work risks ‘so far as is reasonably practicable’.
+You also need to make sure information about H&S is shared with workers, workers are engaged in H&S matters, and can contribute to workplace H&S decisions (this includes asking for employee input and providing ways for workers to participate in improving day-to-day health and safety in the workplace).

 While there is no legal obligation to write down your risk-management efforts, having a written H&S policy will help ensure you have identified and managed all the risks.
 Every business and workplace is different, so thinking systematically will mean your health and safety efforts are tailored to the specific needs of your company.